-In standardized testing, staying ahead of the curve is essential.
-With the new LSAT format, aspiring law students find themselves facing a new set of challenges and opportunities.
-If you’ve already studied for the old LSAT, you might be wondering how to adjust your study approach for the new one.
+When it comes to standardized testing, staying ahead of the curve is essential, and things are no different when it comes to grad school testing requirements.
+With the new LSAT format, aspiring law students might be unsure what this means for them.
+If you’ve already studied for the old LSAT, for example, you might be left wondering how to adjust your study approach to the new one– which is exactly why we wrote this blog in collaboration with Marks Education’s expert graduate tutoring team.

 Understanding the Changes

-The LSAT is transitioning to a new format starting with the August test as the June 2024 test marked the last administration in its current structure.
+The LSAT is transitioning to a new format starting with the August test.
+The June 2024 test marked the last administration in its current structure.
 Within this change, the most notable alteration is the removal of the logic games section, which was replaced by a second logical reasoning section.
-This change brings the LSAT back to its previous structure, reminiscent of pre-pandemic days.
+This change brings the LSAT back to its previous structure, reminiscent of the pre-pandemic days.
 However, despite these modifications, the overall structure of the test remains largely unchanged.
 Each section still retains the same duration and only has a slight increase in the number of questions.

 Another upcoming change pertains to the LSAT essay, with the new format resembling that of the ACT®.
 While the LSAT essay has traditionally been unscored (and is currently remaining so), there are hints from higher-ups that scoring may be implemented in the future.

-As we help test-takers adapt to these changes, we always note that it’s important to adjust your study strategies effectively and stay informed about exam modifications.
+As Marks Education considers ways to help LSAT test-takers adapt to these changes, first and foremost it’s important to adjust your study strategies effectively and stay informed about exam modifications.
 With the right prep and a clear understanding of the changes that come with the new format, success on the new LSAT is more than achievable!

 For more, check out our blog for more on the changes in the LSAT.